 There is a lot of information about our curriculum in this section.
 Use the tabs on the left-hand side to navigate.
 If you require further information, please contact us at school email@example.com.

-Our Nursery and Reception classes follow the Early Years Foundation Stage Curriculum which covers from birth to 5 years.
+Our Nursery and Reception classes follow the school's Blossom Curriculum, which has been informed by the DFE Statutory guidance for the EYFS and supported by the DFE Development Matters guidance.
 The emphasis is on learning through structured play within a well planned environment.
 There is a balance between adult-led and child-initiated activities.
 Our safe and secluded wooded grounds mean that the children can choose to learn inside or outdoors for part of the day.
 Our Nursery and Reception classes are well staffed with appropriately qualified and experienced teachers, nursery nurses and teaching assistants.

 The Foundation Stage curriculum is divided into the following seven areas:

 All children are assessed against these areas of learning throughout their time in nursery and reception.
 At the end of their Reception Year children will be assessed against the Foundation Stage Profile.